NIME-conference/cookbook/Chairs/paper_chair.md

 It is always hard and sad to desk reject papers that have anonymization issues.
 Please, email to all authors on CMT after the abstract submission to remind them of the anonymization rules.
 This email will also eliminate disputes regarding desk reject decisions.

 Regardless, you must go through all submissions whether they can proceed to the next review phase.
 Desk rejections are not limited to but mainly related to anonymization issues.
 Here are some basics to look for:
-- Is the file name anonymous?
+- Is the file name anonymous (visible author names, visible institutions, links to videos or websites with visible author names)?
 - Are the author names at the top of the file removed?
 - Are the acknowledgments and ethics statements anonymized?
 - Does the file have reviewable content - is it complete, without empty sections?